 Facial Coverings - coaches, support staff, table officials and statisticians are recommended to wear facial coverings to reduce infection risk.
 Players are not required to wear facial coverings.
 It is acknowledged that referees may be able to wear a lightweight plastic visor at their own discretion.

 We have seen a number of providers market the use of face coverings for athletes.
-Normal surgical type mask may prohibit full lung function therefore we are advising against these, however for referees and players, the athlete centred face masks maybe better as gathering numbers may increase.
+Normal surgical type mask may prohibit full lung function therefore we are advising against these, however for referees and players, the athlete centred face masks (such as those advertised by Under Armour for instance) maybe better as gathering numbers may increase.
 While the evidence is limited, facial coverings may reduce the risk of infection (see Resources) by: